DuncanMoyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 hello :shows all rights to the owner, read and execute to the groups and write and execute to the other users

 chmod --reference=olleh hello :script that sets the mode of the file hello to be the same as olleh's mode

+chmod -R a+x :script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users